tiagopog/smart_rspec/README.md

 - Create macros for model scopes;
 - Create macros for controllers;
 - Add more matchers;
-- Fork matcher into submodules;
+- Take groups of matchers into modules;
 - Turn the whole into "A" in Code Climate.

 ## Contributing